Kamisenin/Kamisenin/README.md

 ---
 - ✈️ I'm from France
 - 🤺 I Love Fencing, i've been doing this sport for 12 years
-- ⚔️ I also do a lot of HEMA (Historical European Martial Art), mainly Longsword
+- ⚔️ I also do a lot of HEMA (Historical European Martial Art), mainly Longsword and Rapier
+- 📜 I also occasionnant participante in medieval reenactment of a military camp of the 15th century, doing armorred combat
 - 🎸 I play Bass Guitar
 - 🐉 I play DnD and lots of other Roleplaying Games